hellorei/hellorei/README.md

 <details>
 <summary>Take on Serverless</summary>

-> It's great in certain scenarios, but for the most part I'd advice to go `serverlessless`.
+> It's great in certain scenarios, but for the most part, I prefer a `serverless-less` managed infrastructure.

 </details>

 <details>
 <summary>Things you like outside of work</summary>

-> When I'm not behind a screen, you'll find me enjoying time with my family, planning my next trip, or toying at my studio with electronics or powertools.
-I also like hiking, bouldering, and playing basketball time to time.
+> When I'm not behind a screen, you'll find me enjoying time with my family, planning my next trip, or toying at my studio with electronics or power tools.
+I also like hiking, bouldering, and playing basketball occasionally.

 </details>

 <details>
 <summary>Fun fact about you</summary>

-> - I've been nicknamed "Rei-I" more than once—by people who've never met each other, now many colleaguses make fun of me for it.
-I guess that is better than being called a lizzard.
+> - I've been nicknamed "Rei-I" more than once—by people who've never met each other, and now many colleagues make fun of me for it.
+I guess that is better than being called a lizard.
 > - In a parallel universe, I'm likely a chef.
 I love cooking and my kitchen is as pimped as my `~/.config/nvim/lua`.

 </details>